Free Southern Theater: Outreach

 In addition to free performances throughout its existence, the Free Southern Theatre remained rooted in its Civil Rights roots.
 They had workshops for the community and college students at various stops on their tours, an acting apprenticeship, and a sponsorship program for local artists in Mississippi.
 Their partnership with the SNCC was essential for them to gain funding and support in order to continue their mission.

 The Free Southern Theater had to end its operations in 1980.
 Their mission did not entirely end, however, as Junebug Productions was formed in the shadow of the Free Southern Theater.
 This company is still working in several communities in the south in order to bring arts to areas that need it most.
-Their biggest project is the National Color Line Project in which the company travels and collects stories surrounding the Civil Rights Movement and uses them to archive history as well as bring new light to the current racial situation in the U.S.
+Their biggest project is the National Color Line Project in which the company travels and collects stories surrounding the Civil Rights Movement and uses them to archive history as well as bring new light to the current racial situation in the USA.